-Newport, RI - The U.S. Naval War College kicked off the fourth annual Intermediate Flag and Executive Course (IFLEX), “Partners in the Navy Profession,” Nov.
+Newport, RI - The U.S. Naval War College (NWC) kicked off the fourth annual Intermediate Flag and Executive Course (IFLEX), “Partners in the Navy Profession,” Nov.
 2-6.
 The course, developed by NWC’s College of Leadership and Ethics (CLE), provides leader development for 2-star flag officers and tier 2 Senior Executive Staff (SES) level civilians.

 "The course’s focus in 2020 was to prompt thinking and discussion around the learning organization, as the strategic environment calls for continuous, rapid and sustained learning within all of our systems and at every level,” said IFLEX co-lead Liz Cavallaro, College of Leadership and Ethics.